Climate Change (Information Disclosure Based on TCFD Recommendations)

 ITOCHU views responding to climate change and other sustainability issues as an important management issue.
 Our Board of Directors gives due consideration to response policies for climate change-related risks and opportunities and GHG reduction targets and initiatives, and incorporates these policies into deliberations and decisions on annual budgets, business plans, and other core matters.

-In 2021, our Board of Directors approved the inclusion of growth strategy and GHG emission reduction targets in our Medium-term Management Plan, Brand-new Deal 2023.
+In 2021, our Board of Directors approved the inclusion of growth strategy and GHG emissions reduction targets in our Medium-term Management Plan, Brand-new Deal 2023.
 This decision reflects our commitment to the climate-related issues impacting our Company and we believe this will enable us to lead the industry in realizing a decarbonized society in enhancing our contribution to and engagement with the SDGs through business activities.
 Based on this decision by the Board of Directors, the Sustainability Committee deliberates specific policies and targets related to decarbonized initiatives.
 Each business division works continuously to implement these policies and initiatives approved by the CAO, the director in charge, and progress is reviewed by the Sustainability Committee.
+Our Board of Directors has further resolved to continuously respond to social demand by aiming to balance both sustaining the basic policies outlined in the previous medium-term management plan and to promote businesses that contribute to emissions reduction and reflected it in the Management Policy “The Brand-new Deal” formulated in 2024.

 The chair of the Sustainability Committee and management from each company and administrative division (ESG Officers) meet with external experts (a Sustainability Advisory Board) once a year to engage in dialogue towards making continuous improvements to our climate change response.
 Through this dialogue, we promote climate change countermeasures based on an understanding of society’s expectations and demands on ITOCHU.